RobertBurrellDonkin/library-management-system/README.md

       of validation.
 Consistency with Java collection leans towards returning a value.
     * Let's go with consistency for the moment.
 * For consistency with Java collections, removeBook will return a boolean
-* Let's assume that the efficiency of searches like findBooksByAuthor are less important than simplicity and maintainability.
-We have the option of adding a front side cache to improve search performance later.
-We'll just use a filter.
 * Let's opt to keep the library code more readable and maintainable by making the Book domain object thread safe.
 Book will need to be final to indicate that subclassing is not recommended.
   We could have opted for value objects and an internal implement but that would have added